couchbaselabs/mobile-training-todo/docker/README.md

 1. Use your AWS account and setup a new EC2 Instance.
 The recommendation is to use Ubuntu, 22.04 LTS, x84_64 image with t2.medium instance type.

-2. Add port 4984, 4984, and 8091 to the Security Inbound rules of the instance.
+2. Add port 4984, 4985, and 8091 to the Security Inbound rules of the instance.
+There is a Security Group named "todo" that contains these rules.
+You *will* have to create an additional Security Group that allows SSH (port 22) to the instance from wherever you are.
+Do no allow it from everywhere

+3. Create your own key pair and download the .pem file.
+Once the instance is running, connect to it using the instructions here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html

-3. Install Docker by following the instruction at https://docs.docker.com/engine/install/ubuntu.
+4. Install Docker by following the instruction at https://docs.docker.com/engine/install/ubuntu.

    **Sample**
    ```
    # Install docker using the convenience script
    curl -fsSL https://get.docker.com -o get-docker.sh
    sudo sh get-docker.sh

    # Allow to run docker as a non-privileged user
    sudo apt-get install -y uidmap
    dockerd-rootless-setuptool.sh install